wrnas/OpenTangYuan/README.md

 At minimum, deployments should follow these principles:

 - do not expose the runtime directly to the public internet;
+- enable API-key authentication for agent-facing controller actions in protected deployments;
 - do not commit email authorization codes, webhook keys, API tokens, or internal-system credentials;
 - use path allowlists to restrict file-system access;
 - use executable allowlists to restrict which programs can be launched;